dhruvd22/codex_lab/README.md

 ### Document ingestion
 1. The UI (or an API client) uploads a blueprint file to `POST /api/codingconductor/ingest`.
 The payload supplies a base64-encoded document, the original filename, and an optional parser hint.
 2. `projectplanner.services.ingest.ingest_document` decodes the blueprint, normalizes whitespace, and chunks the content with configured size and overlap thresholds.
-3. Each chunk is deduplicated and embedded.
-When `OPENAI_API_KEY` is present, the service requests OpenAI embeddings; otherwise it falls back to a deterministic hash-based vector so downstream workflows still function.
+3. Each chunk is deduplicated and stored as normalized text so downstream agents can operate on a consistent blueprint without any embedding service.
-4. `ProjectPlannerStore` persists the run metadata, chunk payloads, and embeddings to the configured database (SQLite by default, Postgres when `DATABASE_URL` is set).
+4. `ProjectPlannerStore` persists the run metadata and chunk payloads to the configured database (SQLite by default, Postgres when `DATABASE_URL` is set).
 5. The endpoint responds with a `run_id` and stats (`word_count`, `char_count`, `chunk_count`) that the UI uses to enable planning actions.

 ### Planning & review stream